-What if I told you there was a plant used to treat memory and brain-related disorder for thousands of years — a plant thought to be so beneficial to the mind that it’s been a staple of traditional Ayurvedic medicine in India since seemingly forever?
+What if I told you there was a plant used to treat memory and brain-related disorders for thousands of years — a plant thought to be so beneficial to the mind that it’s been a staple of traditional Ayurvedic medicine in India since seemingly forever?
 You’d be excited about its possible application, right?
-Then you’re in luck, because bacopa checks off both these boxes and then some.
+Then you’re in luck, because bacopa checks off both these boxes (and then some).

-Also known as Brahmi, bacopa is used to treat a broad range of mind-related health concerns, including Alzheimer’s disease, memory loss, anxiety, attention deficit-hyperactivity disorder (ADHD) symptoms, epilepsy, and as a general tonic to fight stress.
+Also known as Brahmi, bacopa is used to treat a broad range of mind-related health concerns, including Alzheimer’s disease, memory loss, anxiety, attention deficit-hyperactivity disorder (ADHD) symptoms, epilepsy and as a general tonic to fight stress.
 Best of all, it has far less severe side effects than the dangerous psychotropic drugs often prescribed today.
-People also take bacopa to treat backache, joint pain, and sexual performance problems in both men and women.
+People also take the nootropic bacopa to treat backache, joint pain and sexual performance problems in both men and women.
 (1)